coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 ### New version of SMM loader

-A new version of the SMM loader which accommodates platforms with over 32 CPU CPU threads.
+A new version of the SMM loader which accommodates platforms with over 32 CPU threads.
 The existing version of SMM loader uses a 64K code/data segment and only a limited number of CPU threads can fit into one segment (because of save state, STM, other features, etc).
 This loader extends beyond